sommergeo/roceeh2wiki/README.md

 ```

 ### ROAD SPARQL endpoint
-The ROAD database is implemented as a relational SQL database, that can be accessed through a [web portal](https://www.roceeh.uni-tuebingen.de/roadweb/smarty_road_simple_search.php) with many tools for querying, analyzing and visualizing.
-But the database is also regularly exported to RDF files, that can be queried through ROAD's **SPARQL endpoint** at `https://www.roceeh.uni-tuebingen.de/road/`.
+The ROAD database is implemented as a relational SQL database that can be accessed through a [web portal](https://www.roceeh.uni-tuebingen.de/roadweb/smarty_road_simple_search.php) with many tools for querying, analysis and visualization.
+The database is also regularly exported to RDF files, which can be queried via ROAD's **SPARQL endpoint** at `https://www.roceeh.uni-tuebingen.de/road/`.

 ![Screenshot from Wikimedia Commons](docs/road_sparql_1000x550.png)

-SPARQL queries can be requested through a [web interface](http://www.roceeh.uni-tuebingen.de/roadweb/smarty_sparql_select.php), which allows to export results to a HTML table, JSON, XML or CSV file.
-The following example shows a query for archaeological sites associated with the Uluzzian culture and returns their names and geocoordinates.
-Roceeh2wiki uses the Python library [sparql-dataframe](https://github.com/lawlesst/sparql-dataframe) to request data directly.
+SPARQL queries can be submitted through a [web interface] (http://www.roceeh.uni-tuebingen.de/roadweb/smarty_sparql_select.php), which allows results to be exported to an HTML table, JSON, XML, or CSV file.
+The following example shows a query for archaeological sites associated with the Uluzzian culture, returning their names and geocoordinates.
+Roceeh2wiki uses the Python library [sparql-dataframe](https://github.com/lawlesst/sparql-dataframe) to query data directly.

 ```sparql